ska-telescope/ska-mid-dish-manager/docs/src/user_guide/aggregation_rules/health_state.rst

 **HealthState FAILED on component disconnection**

-Should any of the devices that Dish Manager is configured to monitor and control become unavailable or disconnected, as shown by their respective connectionState attributes transitioning to `DISABLED` or `NOT_ESTABLISHED`, the aggregated Dish Manager healthState will be overwritten to report `FAILED`.
+Should any of the devices that Dish Manager is configured to monitor and control become unavailable or disconnected, as shown by their respective connection state attributes transitioning to `DISABLED` or `NOT_ESTABLISHED`, the aggregated Dish Manager healthState will be overwritten to report `FAILED`.

-The table below shows the connection state attributes that are taken into account when the dish `healthState` is computed, and the conditions under which their states will not be considered when the dish `healthState` is computed.
+The table below shows the connection state attributes that are taken into account when the dish `healthState` is computed, and the conditions under which their states will not be considered.

 .. list-table::
    :header-rows: 1